Making and Maintaining a People Group List

 Two Lists Combined to Make a Global List

 The Joshua Project peoples list might be best viewed as two distinct people group lists that together provide a comprehensive global perspective.
-One list is the all people groups outside South Asia where people groups are almost always defined by language or dialects i.e. exclusively ethno-linguistic.
+The first list is all people groups outside South Asia where people groups are generally defined by language or dialects i.e. ethno-linguistic.
 On this list understanding is the greatest barrier to the spread of the Gospel.

 The Joshua Project peoples list might be best viewed as two distinct people group lists that together provide a comprehensive global perspective.

-The second list is all the people groups in South Asia (India, Pakistan, Bangladesh, Nepal and Sri Lanka) where people groups are defined by the long-established traditional caste communities of the Asia sub-continent.
+The second list is all the people groups in South Asia (India, Pakistan, Bangladesh, Nepal, Bhutan and Sri Lanka) where people groups are defined by the long-established traditional caste communities of the Asia sub-continent.
 This is how people in this part of the world self-identify at the deepest level.
 On this second list acceptance is the greatest barrier to the spread of the Gospel.
 These two lists have been combined to generate a global peoples list.

 Assumptions – Where Understanding is the Most Significant Barrier